 Sometimes dogs paw because they’re bored.
 Your dog might be pawing at you as a way of asking you to play a game, or for doing something else he likes.

-Boredom can be the cause of many behavioral issues.
+Boredom can cause many behavioral issues.
 Luckily, boredom is also a really easy problem to solve!

 There are lots of ways you can help your dog stave off boredom.
 One of the best things to do is to provide him with mental stimulation throughout the day.